 In the first year of a Joint Honours degree programme study is split equally between the two disciplines.
 Following this you have the option to alter the balance of your study, meaning that you could change to a major-minor weighting.
 In your final year you have the option to maintain your second-year balance, switch your major subject to your other discipline or revert to an equal balance.
 If you wish, you can maintain an equal balance throughout your degree.
 This flexibility allows you to tailor the course throughout your degree programme, once you have had the time and experience to consider where your strengths and interests lie.
 The list of modules below are based on studying half of your modules (60 credits) in History and half in Russian Studies (60 credits).

-Russian: In addition to more advanced language classes you can choose from a variety of Russian Studies modules.
-You may also have the option of studying Beginner’s Polish.
+Russian: In addition to a compulsory language module 'Russian Language 2', you can choose from a variety of Russian Studies modules.

 You can choose to spend your year abroad in various locations including Moscow, St Petersburg, Yaroslavl, Petrozavodsk, Tver and Volgograd, spending either two semesters in one place or splitting them between two different places, for instance a semester in Moscow and a semester in Tver.
 If you are studying Russian with another language, your year abroad can be split between Russia and a country where they speak the other language being studied ).
 There is also the opportunity to spend a semester in Krakow, Poland under the ERASMUS scheme.

-Russian: In addition to core and language modules, you can choose from a variety of optional modules.
+Russian: In addition to a compulsory language module 'Russian Language 4', you can choose from a variety of optional modules.
 You also write an extended essay or dissertation on a Russian Studies topic of your choosing.
-In addition, modules in Ukrainian and Polish languages may be offered.